Cage the Elephant: Previous careers

 Prior to joining Cage the Elephant, Matt Shultz worked in construction as a plumber.
 In an interview with the "Rock It Out!" blog for Consequence of Sound, he said he felt like if he did not quit that job, he would be stuck there for the rest of his life.
 He left to work at a sandwich bar with his brother, Brad Shultz, who had previously worked in telemarketing.
 Daniel Tichenor held a job at Lowe's and Jared Champion worked in a pet store.

 Nick Bockrath is part of the band Nicos Gun and previously played bass with Morning Teleportation.
 Cage got to know him through their friendship with that band.
 Matthan Minster formed a band called YOURS in 2010.

 Formation and name

 Members of Cage the Elephant had previously been involved in the band Perfect Confusion when they were in high school and released a self-titled LP in 2005.
 Matt Shultz was also in an experimental punk band in middle school called Left Nostril.

 The band's name, according to lead singer Matt Shultz, came from an incident in 2006 when a mentally disabled man approached the band after a show.
 He hugged Shultz and kept repeating the sentence "You have to cage the elephant" over and over again.
+This explanation has been the subject of debate, as Schultz has given contradictory explanations in various interviews.
+Despite this, the encounter with the mentally disabled man remains the most widely cited and consistently reported account by media outlets.